Hunt Dates: May 10-25; October 7-21

-Portions of the Alaska Peninsula have remarkable bear populations due to a very successful mangement strategy that allows for limited season lengths on alternating years and conservative harvest levels through Federal guiding concessions.
-We hunt in the Fall on odd years (2017, 2019, etc.) and our spring hunts are on even years (2018, 2020, etc.)
+Portions of the Alaska Peninsula have remarkable bear populations due to a very successful management strategy that allows for limited season lengths on alternating years and conservative guide-related harvest levels through Federal guiding concessions.
+We hunt in the Fall on odd years (2023, 2025, etc.) and our spring hunts are on even years (2024, 2026, etc.)

 The prices listed in the price list covers the costs of your guide and all your camping, transportation from King salmon or Cold Bay to the field and back, and trophy preparation needs while you are in the field.

 The only other additional expenses you can expect to pay are:

 - Your hotel and traveling expenses in Alaska